 Every restaurant is slightly different, creating a unique dining experience that makes guests feel comfortable and relaxed just like at home—which inspired the name Socialhouse.
-To help find savings, Browns Restaurant Group prefers to choose an existing locations for new franchises.
-Our engineers need to be cognizant of the design challenges this can pose, for example, using existing equipment and laying out ducting in a way that is aesthetically pleasing and functional.
+To help find savings, Browns Restaurant Group prefers to choose an existing location for new franchises.
+Our engineers need to be cognizant of the design challenges this can pose.
+For example, using existing equipment and laying out ducting in a way that is aesthetically pleasing and functional.

-“Our team quickly became attune to solving reoccurring site and construction issues that may have impacted the standard design as they went from project to project.
-This allowed our team to iterate and collaborate on several aspect s of the design moving forward that in the end saved on construction time and cost for the franchise and its owners.” – Stan Poznekoff, Senior Project Manager, Abbotsford.
+“Our team quickly became attuned to solving reoccurring site and construction issues that may have impacted the standard design as they went from project to project.
+This allowed our team to iterate and collaborate on several aspects of the design moving forward that, in the end, saved on construction time and cost for the franchise and its owners.” — Stan Poznekoff, Senior Project Manager, Abbotsford